 To make it place the incense sticks flat on the surface.
 In a separate container, make a mixture of your favorite essential oils.
 Go with one, two, or even 3 different essential oils.

-Using the eyedropper, carefully, transfer up to twenty drops onto the incense, dispersing the oil evenly.
-Once it’s done, take the incense and store it inside a glass jar for twenty-four hours, until it dries.
+Using the eyedropper, carefully, transfer twenty or more drops onto the incense, dispersing the oil evenly.
+Once it’s done, take the incense and store it inside a long container for twenty-four hours or until it dries.

 Now they are ready to use and add a lovely scent to your room.